Olga-creator/SQL-Python_ebookstore/README.md

 Project Link: https://github.com/Olga-creator/SQL-Python_ebookstore

 ## Special Thanks <a name="paragraph4"></a>
-Thanks to HyperionDev for this great learning experience and for guiding me on my path as a software developer
+Thanks to DfE and HyperionDev for this great learning experience and for guiding me on my path as a software developer

 ## 🤝 Contributing <a name="paragraph5"></a>
 Contributions, issues and feature requests are welcome!